Saint Patrick's Saltire: To represent Ireland or Northern Ireland

 At the 1935 celebrations in London for George V's silver jubilee, "The cross of St George representing England and Wales, and the saltires of St Andrew and St Patrick, representing Scotland and Ireland" were flown separately and used in combination.
 At the time the Irish Free State was a separate Dominion within the British Commonwealth.
 In 1986, government policy during state visits to London was to fly the crosses of Saints George, Andrew and Patrick and the Welsh Dragon.
-The government clarified that the Union Flag was the flag of Northern Ireland, not the Saint Patrick's Saltire or the Ulster Banner.
+The government clarified that the Union Flag was the flag of Northern Ireland, not Saint Patrick's Saltire or the Ulster Banner.

 The barge Gloriana during the 2012 Thames Diamond Jubilee Pageant flew flags for the five "home nations" of the United Kingdom, including Saint Piran for Cornwall, Saint Andrew for Scotland, Saint George for England, Saint David for Wales and Saint Patrick's Saltire for Northern Ireland.
 In this context, the symbol was referred to as St Patrick's Cross.

+The International Volleyball Federation uses Saint Patrick's Saltire to represent Northern Ireland national volleyball teams.

-The all-island bodies for men's and ladies' bowls compete internationally under the Saint Patrick's flag.
+The all-island bodies for men's and ladies' bowls compete internationally under Saint Patrick's flag.

 The Unionist politician David McNarry has suggested the saltire should be allowed in Northern Irish number plates analogous to the flags allowed on English, Scottish, and Welsh plates.